10 Things to Know About Our Team’s Winthrop Square Proposal

 10. DEVELOPMENT TEAM: Global Recognition

 Accordia’s Architectural and Engineering team is extremely qualified and globally recognized for their design excellence, performance, innovation, and local expertise.
-The A+E team includes, SHoP Architects, Hacin + Associates, Mikyoung Kim, Thornton Tomasetti, WSP Engineering, Clark Construction, Fraunhofer USA and YR&G. (see endnote J)
+The A+E team includes, SHoP Architects, Hacin, Mikyoung Kim, Thornton Tomasetti, WSP Engineering, Clark Construction, Fraunhofer USA and YR&G. (see endnote J)

 Kirk A. Sykes

-A full copy of the Accordia Partners RFP response and Committee Presentation is available on the BRA website through the link below.
+A full copy of the Accordia Partners RFP response and Committee Presentation is available on the BRA website through the link here.

 Comments and support, which are greatly appreciated, can be submitted to the BRA through a form found on the Website linked above.